bcarpent/CS513_PA1/README.md

 Submit the assignment by uploading your modified client and server files to Canvas.

-I will grade your assignments by running the `test_client_server.sh` script and additional tests with large messages, multiple simultaneous clients, etc.
+I will grade your assignments by running the `test_client_server.sh` script and may run additional tests with large messages, multiple simultaneous clients, etc.
+Accurate comments throughout your code show me that you understand the code you're writing.
+Test 1 is weighted much higher than the others so keep that in mind w.r.t. time management.

+Test 1                50%
+Test 2                10%
+Test 3                10%
+Test 4                10%
+Error Handling         5%
+Additional Tests       5%
+Comments/Organization 10%

+Extra Credit:
+Test 5                10%

 Double check the specifications above and perform your own tests before submitting.

 Code that does not compile is graded harshly; if you want partial credits, *make sure your file compiles!*

-You may NOT submit just a client in Python and a server in Go, or the other way around.
+You may not submit just a client in Python and a server in Go, or the other way around.
 Your client/server pair must be in the same language.